Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Results

 \subsubsection{Test Results}

-We comprehensively evaluate the proposed QCDC-DR-GA algorithm, comparing its performance against four established methods for optimizing container handling at ports.
-The evaluation utilizes six datasets described in Table \ref{tab:dataset}, representing different scenarios with varying container numbers and ship configurations.
-Table \ref{tab:t-test} presents the simulation results obtained by each method on these datasets.
-Additionally, Figure \ref{result_graph} visually compares the performance of QCDC-DR-GA with the other approaches.
+We comprehensively evaluated the proposed QCDC-DR-GA algorithm by comparing its performance with four baseline methods on six datasets described in Table \ref{tab:dataset}, each representing distinct scenarios with varying container counts and ship configurations.
+The detailed simulation outcomes are presented in Table \ref{tab:t-test}, while the graphical illustrations of performance are provided in Figure \ref{fig:result_graph_SC}, \ref{fig:result_graph_DC}, \ref{fig:result_graph_rehandles}, and \ref{result_graph}.